 Regular eye exams are critical in the early detection of ocular diseases, including glaucoma and macular degeneration.

 Our optometrists administer comprehensive eye exams, emergency eye exams, contact lens exams, diabetic eye exams, myopia prevention & pre and post-surgical assessments.

 A comprehensive eye exam assesses the visual system and the eye’s overall health.
 It involves testing the visual acuity and how the eyes work together, checking the glasses’ prescription, and diagnosing eye diseases.
 A comprehensive eye exam is recommended yearly for those under 19 years of age, those over 65 and every two years for adults in between.
-A child’s first eye exam is recommended as early as six months of age.
+A child’s first eye exam is recommended as early as six months.

 Occular Health Conditions That May Be Detected During an Eye Exam

 Cataracts are a clouding of the natural lens inside the eye.
 It causes blurred vision, decreased contrast, and glare around lights.
 It is often associated with age but can occur in younger individuals using certain medications (i.e. steroids) or having certain medical conditions (i.e. Diabetes).

 Glaucoma is a progressive disease that causes damage to the optic nerve.
 It often has no symptoms in the first stages but can lead to permanent vision loss if not treated early.
 These changes are challenging to detect by simply looking into the eye, so we rely on non-invasive imaging techniques for better visualization.

 Age-Related Macular Degeneration